 Enneagram Perceived Weaknesses are Actually Linked to Your Greatest Gifts

-That’s when my therapist helped me realize that, maybe the fact that I care so much is actually linked to my Enneagram 9 strength of being compassionate, connecting with people, and understanding where people are coming from.
+That’s when my therapist helps me realize that, maybe the fact that I second-guess so much is actually linked to my Enneagram 6 strength of avoiding bad or painful outcomes where others might not be able to.

 It’s like two sides of a coin: on one side, that “weakness” can be frustrating.
 But on the other side, that weakness helps us accomplish one of our greatest gifts.